ITECOMMPAY/mobile-sdk-android-ui/README.md

 This object must contain the following required parameters:

-- `projectId`  (Integer) — a project identifier assigned by Ecommpay
+- `projectId`  (Integer) — a project identifier assigned by Mglwallet
 - `paymentId`  (String) — a payment identifier unique within the project
 - `paymentCurrency`  (String) — the payment currency code in the ISO 4217 alpha-3 format
 - `paymentAmount`  (Long) — the payment amount in the smallest currency units